-Click type 8 clicks (Figure 29) have a main peak frequency at approximately 41 kHz (Figure 28).
-This click type has a modal ICI of 55 ms (Figure 30).
+Click type 8 (Figure 29) has a peak frequency at approximately 41 kHz and a modal ICI of 55 ms (Figure 30).

 Figure 29.
-Click type 8 clicks in LTSA (top) and spectrogram (bottom) recorded at site WC, May 2016.
+Click type 8 in LTSA (top) and spectrogram (bottom) recorded at site WC, May 2016.

 Figure 30.
 Left: Mean normalized received sound pressure spectrum level of click type 8 cluster (solid line) with 25th and 75th percentiles (dashed lines); Center: Distribution of click cluster peak frequencies with a peak at 41 kHz; Right: Distribution of inter-click-intervals within cluster with modal peak at 55 ms.